chezeng/Media/WhatIAM/articles/brain_in_a_vat.md

 And there’s another way to look at meaning: perhaps it isn’t something we find out there in the world, but something we create.
 Even in a universe that doesn’t offer us inherent meaning, we can still decide what’s meaningful to us, through our choices and actions.

-> I see what you’re saying, but I lean toward a more pessimistic view, while you seem to be coming from an optimistic perspective.
-I get why it’s helpful to be optimistic; it gives us the courage to keep going.
+> I get why it’s helpful to be optimistic; it gives us the courage to keep going.
 But to me, life feels like a game we’re forced to play.
 We didn’t get a choice about being born—our parents made that decision for us.
 That alone is absurd.
 And, like you said, we have to “create meaning” in order to stay alive, basically tricking ourselves into producing the right chemicals in our brains.
 We chase things like status and money for that reason.
 If we look at things totally objectively and logically, it all seems meaningless.
 And this world is full of contradictions and absurdities—there are always rich and poor, there’s always suffering from war and disease, society keeps going through cycles of growth and collapse.
 Looking at it this way, do you really think it’s interesting?

 I hear you, and I’m not trying to sugarcoat things.
 Life can be absurd.
 Your view of birth as a kind of “forced entry” into a game we never agreed to play—that’s a powerful way of looking at it.
 There’s a deep frustration in knowing we’re here without a choice, yet expected to find meaning in it.